• Skip to main content

 Mike used these photos to capture attention and outsell national insurance companies in his local market.

-He sent out thousands of postcards within a 50-mile radius of his agency featuring himself with different celebrities such as George Foreman, Ric Flair, and Olympic Gold Medal winners.
+He sent thousands of postcards within a 50-mile radius of his agency, featuring himself with celebrities such as George Foreman, Ric Flair, and Olympic Gold Medal winners.

-Because people are used to seeing postcards of celebrities in their mailbox, his mail gets put into the “A” pile (most important) instead of the trashcan.
+Because people are used to seeing postcards of celebrities in their mailbox, their mail gets put into the “A” pile (most important) instead of the trashcan.

 There are many reasons for making yourself into a celebrity.